FrontenderMagazine/shoot-to-kill-css-selector-intent/eng.md

 [1]: http://csswizardry.com/2011/09/writing-efficient-css-selectors/ "Writing efficient CSS selectors"
 [2]: http://csswizardry.com/2011/09/the-nav-abstraction/ "The ‘nav’ abstraction"
-[3]: http://csswizardry.com/2011/09/when-using-ids-can-be-a-pain-in-the-class/ "When using IDs can be a pain in the class…"
+[3]: http://csswizardry.com/2011/09/when-using-ids-can-be-a-pain-in-the-class/ "When using IDs can be a pain in the class.."
 [4]: https://twitter.com/snookca "@snookca"
 [5]: http://smacss.com/book/applicability "Depth of Applicability"